andrey-pohilko/registry-cli/README.md

 ## Deleting images

 Keep only last 10 versions (useful for CI):
-Delete all tags of all images but keep last 10 tags (you can put this command to your build script after building images)
+Delete all tags of all images but keep last 10 tags for each image (you can put this command to your build script after building images)
 ```
   registry.py -l user:pass -r https://example.com:5000 --delete